Framework for fluctuating times and counting observables in stochastic excursions: Statistics of counting observables within an excursion

 where

-Notice these are element-wise (Hadamard) products, not matrix products.
-Moreover, this is defined for the transition matrices $W$ which have zeros in the diagonal, and not the full matrix $\mathbb{W}$ in Eq.~\eqref{mathbb_W}.
+Notice these are element-wise (Hadamard) products, not matrix products. {We keep the expansion up to order two since we are only interested in the average and variance.
+To compute higher order momenta, such as skewness or kurtosis, all one has to do is to keep higher order terms. } Moreover, this is defined for the transition matrices $W$ which have zeros in the diagonal, and not the full matrix $\mathbb{W}$ in Eq.~\eqref{mathbb_W}.
 Carrying out a similar expansion for $M_{\bm{\xi}}$:

 Plugging this expansion in Eq.~\eqref{CF_series_2} will give us the first and second moments of $\hat{Q}_\alpha$:

 \begin{widetext}